 For disclaimer purposes we’ll also state that there will be times when our group will opt for a “lazy day” during clear weather times.
 This could be due to the majority of the tour group needing some time to rest so they enjoy the rest of their tour, or it may be due to the tour leader’s decision based on a future forecast of severe weather for storm chasing within our location the following day.
 It is also highly possible that we’ll need to use clear weather days to travel to another part of Tornado Alley to set up in advance of a weather system expected during the following day.
 Don’t worry, our vehicles have in-motion satellite television and a DVD player to feed any television addictions that may develop on long drives!

 You claim a 100% success rate of severe weather, can I have a guarantee?

 Absolutely!
 And this is it: If our team cancels your tour for any reason, you have your choice of your money back (including your deposit) or a reschedule of your storm chasing tour for either another storm chasing tour within the same year (provided there is one) or the following year.
-If your tour does not intercept at least one severe warned thunderstorm, we’ll provide you with $300 in return plus a free tour of the same length the following year in exchange for our miserable failure.
+If your tour does not intercept at least one severe warned thunderstorm, due to a human error on our part, we’ll provide you with $300 in return plus a free tour of the same length the following year in exchange for our miserable failure.
 We’re the only storm chasing company in Tornado Alley to offer that, if anyone else did, they’d go bankrupt.

 Can I tag along behind the tour with my own vehicle?